jerrymccjr/Azure-Creating-Tenant-Account-Subscription-and-Resource-Groups/README.md

 <h1>Lab 1A: Creating Tenant Account, Subscription and Resource Groups</h1>
-This tutorial outlines the general account structure of Microsoft Azure and how to create a Tenant (Organization) account, Subscription and Resource Groups.<br />
+This tutorial outlines the general account structure of Microsoft Azure and how to create a Tenant (Organization) account, Subscription and Resource Groups.
+Importantly, labs 1 throuth 7 will be conducted using virtual environments within Azure, so this Lab 1A is foundational as we progress through the other labs.<br />

 <h2>Environments and Technologies Used</h2>